 If you are still on the fence about crochet vs knit, consider the ease of learning.
 Though knitting has only two basic stitches (knit and purl) vs crochet’s five (chain, slip stitch, single crochet, half double crochet, double crochet), crocheting is considered easier than knitting by many who tried both.

-Many beginners complain that it is almost impossible to keep the same tension in your knitting projects.
+Many beginners complain that it is almost impossible to keep the same tension in their knitting projects.
 As a result, they will look messy and unprofessional.

 On the positive side, crochet is quite forgiving for beginners.
 As a matter of fact, you still need to practice your stitches to make them all look uniform.
 Though slight variations will not ruin your project.